 Sea Scouting is a program of the Boy Scouts of America for young men and women ages 14 to 20.
 For over 100 years Sea Scouting has promoted better citizenship and improved members’ boating skills through instruction and practice in water safety, boating skills, outdoor, social, service experiences, and knowledge of our maritime heritage.

-- You can pay directly but we recommend units pay so information is synced you can find registration fees here.
+FEES: You can pay directly if using the online application, but if using a paper form, we recommend units pay so information is synced.
+You can find registration fees below:

 Adult Leaders will also need to take Youth Protection Training Online (outside link); please note that the Far East Council requires YPT to be current through the end of an individual's registration before registering adult leaders.
 Please note the following Barriers to Abuse.
 In addition to YPT, Hazardous Weather Training is required for all direct contact leaders in a unit.
 This can be completed online at training.scouting.org.